Sete France Travel Guide

 Étang de Thau is a significant wetland for birdlife, including flamingos.
 Mont Saint-Clair is a remarkable geological feature, an special volcanic mound.

-The Beaches of Sète (Plage de la Corniche and Plage du Lido) are ideal for swimming and getting a tan. Étang de Thau is a vast saltwater lagoon central to aquaculture.
+The Coastlines of Sète (Plage de la Corniche and Plage du Lido) are excellent for swimming and getting a tan. Étang de Thau is a vast saltwater lagoon central to aquaculture.

-A long stretch of sandy beaches, including Plage de la Corniche and Plage du Lido, extending west from the city.
+A long a length of sandy beaches, including Plage de la Corniche and Plage du Lido, extending west from the city.

-The second largest lagoon in France, famous for its oyster and mussel farming.
+The runner-up largest lagoon in France, famous for its oyster and mussel farming.
 It is central to the region's aquaculture and has opportunities for water-based activities.

 Étang de Thau is a significant bird habitat; you might spot flamingos, especially near areas like the Camargue.

-Mont Saint-Clair is the prime natural viewpoint, with comprehensive vistas of the entire Sète area, including the sea, lagoon, and city.
+Mont Saint-michel-Clair is the prime natural viewpoint, with comprehensive vistas of the entire Sète area, including the sea, lagoon, and city.

-Enjoy leisurely walks along the coastline or around the lagoon for refreshing sea air and views.
+Enjoy leisurely walks along the coastline or in the area of the lagoon for refreshing sea air and views.

 Beyond Mont Saint-Clair, other spots offer appealing vistas.